dzintars/monorepo-boilerplate/README.md

 Husky config could be added right into root `package.json` file, but i prefer to save configs in separate files.

-### Setup Lint-Staged <a name="lintstaged"></a>

-Lint-staged allows you to lint staged files (only those which has some changes).
-This means that all your committed files will be linted and/or prettified no matter what.
-You Git commit history will look nice and tidy.
-Even if you will make some changes outside of VS Code.

 ### Commitlint <a name="commitlint"></a>

 Commitlint helps to tidy your commit messages to look more professional and to enable some nice side effects like automatic changelog generation.